PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/product-settings/page.md

 **Display unavailable attributes on the product page.** By default, it is enabled.
 And the tooltip should be _If an attribute is not available in every product combination, it will not be displayed._, cf. _1.7.8_ issue #[17447](https://github.com/PrestaShop/PrestaShop/issues/17447).

 **When this option is enabled, unavailable products' combinations remain visible in the shop**.
-A message on the FO product page indicates the product is no longer available in the chosen option and invites customers to choose another combination: _Product available with different options_.
+Also, if at least one other combination than the default one can be ordered, a message "Product available with different options" is displayed on the FO product page and product's listing.

 **When this option is enabled as well as the 'Allow ordering out-of-stock products' option**, customers are able to add unavailable combinations to their cart.